SAP-samples/abap-platform-analytics-data-modeling/README.md

 ## Requirements
 Make sure to fulfill the following prerequisites:
-* You have access to a recent ABAP Platform Cloud instance.
+* You have access to a recent ABAP Platform Cloud instance ([at least 2111](https://community.sap.com/t5/enterprise-resource-planning-blogs-by-sap/cds-analytical-projection-views-the-new-analytical-query-model/ba-p/13522701)).
 * You have downloaded and installed the most recent version of ABAP Development Tools (ADT).
 See the [installation page](https://tools.hana.ondemand.com/#abap).
 * You have created an ABAP Cloud Project in ADT that allows you to access your ABAP Environment instance.
 * You have installed the [abapGit](https://github.com/abapGit/eclipse.abapgit.org) plug-in for ADT from the [ABAPGit update site](http://eclipse.abapgit.org/updatesite/).